Shoshana Krohner, PhD

 I received my PhD in Clinical Psychology from Wayne State University in Detroit, MI.
 I completed my predoctoral internship at Emory University / Grady Health System in Atlanta, GA.
 I also completed postdoctoral fellowships in New York City at the New School for Social Research, where I researched trauma psychophysiology, and at Albert Einstein College of Medicine / Montefiore Medical System, where I researched and trained in mentalizing-focused therapy for parents.

 In addition to working with patients, I contribute to research and scholarship on chronic pain treatments and parent-child attachment.
-I also teach and consult with other clinicians who work with chronic pain.
+I am a certified EAET therapist and I also teach and consult with other clinicians who work with chronic pain.

 To get in touch for chronic pain training and consultation, please visit painpsychologygroup.com